citelao/sensible/_coffee_shop/5-hackme.md

 ## Completely classifying attacks

+The bad news first: it is impossible to know every single possible attack.

+This is a fundamental fact about security, both online and in real life.
+This has nothing to do with how complex computers are or how new the Internet is; it is literally impossible to prove that *anything* is secure.

-Unfortunately, there is no simple list of attacks and defences, like "watch out for man-in-the-middle" or "beware of phishing emails."
-That list would always be changing, and we'd never be sure the list is complete.
-After all, we can easily see if the list is insufficient (people get hacked), but nothing we see could prove to us that the list covers everything.
+After all, we can easily observe when a system is insecure (it got hacked), but nothing we see could prove to us that the system is safe against everything.
 The attack just might not have happened yet<!-- Unfalsifiability of Security Claims-->.

-Instead of looking for a complete list of attacks, it's better to look for general attack *categories*.
-These categories are more enduring and help you think about the problem holistically---they help you know you're not missing a huge hole.

-Luckily, we can categorize the attacks pretty well with something called the VERIS schema.
+You might have a similar intuition if you have a friend who drives behind other cars too closely or never uses their turn signal.
+"It's not safe!" you say.

+"Ah," they reply, with an infuriating grin, "but I've never had a problem [tailgating like a maniac/blatantly ignoring road etiquette]."

+## Draw from the evidence?
+What evidence?

+The best we can do is examine trends, so we at least understand the most common threats.
+Then, by making assumptions about the world (from the data), you can at least make educated decisions.
+This is still risky: your assumptions can be too narrow or you might be more cautions than you need to be, but it's better than stabbing in the dark.

+More bad news, then: there is no good overview of known consumer threats.

+There's plenty of data examining specific types of attack (how much phishing, how much malware, how much spam), but nothing empirical to say, "here's what Americans face today."

+## An enterprise solution to a consumer problem

+That's where the good news comes in: we have really good data about *corporate* threats.

+Corporations have the time and money to invest in cybersecurity research for themselves, especially since it saves them tons of both in the long run.
+One notable product of this investment is the VERIS schema.

 The VERIS schema comes from researchers at Verizon, who developed it for their annual Data Breach Investigations Report<!-- VERIS Incident Description (also the A4 threat model) -->, or DBIR.
+The DBIR analyzes over 40,000 security incidents annually, and because of this the VERIS schema is probably the most widely-used system in the world for classifying security incidents.

+This is what we want---we have a list of what we think hackers can do.

-The DBIR analyzes tens of thousands of breaches and security incidents annually, and the VERIS schema is probably the most widely-used system in the world for classifying security incidents.
-There's no guarantee that it's complete (since there can't ever be<!-- Unfalsifiability of Security Claims-->), but researchers use the VERIS action list to classify every action in every part of all 40,000+ submitted data breaches each year.
+Just like before, there's no guarantee that it's complete (since there can't ever be<!-- Unfalsifiability of Security Claims-->), but researchers use the VERIS action list to classify every action in every part of every submitted data incident every year.
 This is a battle-tested list.

 The VERIS schema lists 7 actions: